StoccoDavide/LEM-LAST/README.md

 ## Dependencies

 The `LULEM` Maple package depends on the `LEM` (Large Expressions Management) package.
-This package contains functions to avoid expression swell
+This package contains functions to avoid expression swell and it is freely available at this [link](https://github.com/StoccoDavide/LEM).

 ## Installation